Countries cannot be ‘dragooned’ into coalition of the willing, says McFadden

 Meanwhile, Donald Trump has said that Ukraine was able to take money out of the US “under Biden like candy from a baby”.

-Speaking to Fox News in an interview on Sunday, referring to Volodymyr Zelensky, the US president said: “It was like taking candy from a baby what he did.
+Speaking to Fox News in an interview on Sunday, referring to Mr Zelensky, the US president said: “It was like taking candy from a baby what he did.

 “He’s a smart guy and he’s a tough guy and he took money out of this country under Biden like candy from a baby.
 It was so easy.